I’m convinced that slave research and the research of slaveowners is some of the toughest genealogy research the field will ever see.

-Ole Missis Gullendin, she’d take a needle and stick it through one of the nigger woman’s lower lip and pin it to the bosom of her dress, and the woman would go roun’ all day with her head drew down that way, and slobberin’.Old Missus done her that way lots of times.
-There was knots on her lip where the needle had been stuck in it.
+Ole Missis Gullendin, she’d take a needle and stick it through one of the nigger woman’s lower lip and pin it to the bosom of her dress, and the woman would go roun’ all day with her head drew down that way, and slobberin’.

 From: Testimony of Mrs. Thomas Johns

 My marster had a barrel, with nails drove in it, that he would put you in when he couldn’t think of nothin’ else mean enough to do.
 He would put you in this barrel and roll it down a hill…Sometimes he rolled the barrel in the river and drowned his slaves.